metabase/metabase/docs/troubleshooting-guide/datawarehouse.md

 ### The data warehouse server is down

 **How to detect this:** Database servers occasionally go down.
 If you're using a hosted database service, go to its console and verify its status.
-If you have direct access to a command-line interface, log in and make sure that it is up and running and accepting queries.
+If you have direct access to a command-line interface, log in and make sure that it's up and running and accepting queries.

 **How to fix this:** It's out of the scope of this troubleshooting guide to get your data warehouse server back up---please check with whomever set it up for you.